python/devguide/triage/triaging.rst

 stdlib modules should always be assigned to a specific person.

-Note that in order to assign an issue to someone, that person **must** be a team member, likely a Triager or a core developer.
+Note that in order to assign an issue to someone, that person **must** be a team member, likely a triager or a core developer.

 ..
 The Assignees subsection was copied from the labels.rst page in #930.
    For consistency, the other fields mentioned above should be documented too.